 About Me

-( My last name is pronounced /’upadʰje/ with a voiced aspirated dental stop /dʰ/, but /’upaðje/ or oo - pa - the - ye is fine too)
+( My last name is pronounced /’upadʰje/ with a voiced aspirated dental plosive /dʰ/, but /’upaðje/ or oo - pa - the - ye is fine too)

 Before coming to UC Irvine, I earned my Bachelor’s degree in Cognitive Science, Machine Learning, and Neural Computation with a minor in Math at UC San Diego.
-While at UCSD, I worked on investigating lexico-semantic, pragmatic, and discourse structure knowledge in LLMs.
-Understanding the representational and mechanistic properties of LLMs is still very much a key research interest of mine, and some of my current projects use linguistically motivated approaches to explore pragmatic reasoning and mutual intelligibility in LLMs.
+During undergrad, I worked as a computational neurosciences intern at the National Center for Microscopy and Imaging Research (NCMIR), and later worked on investigating lexico-semantic, pragmatic, and discourse structure knowledge in LLMs.
+Understanding the representational and mechanistic properties of LLMs is still very much a key research interest of mine, and some of my current projects use linguistically motivated approaches to explore pragmatic reasoning and mutual intelligibility in multilingual LLMs.